 Romania is one of the few countries in Europe where you can find sheepfolds on top of mountains, small settlements were shepherds produce cheese in a old traditional way.

-The sheepfold of Vasile Abloi is situated on the top of Rarau Mountain from early Spring to late Autumn, the shephards live there through the summer far from their village engrossed in this rhythm created by night and day, by milking and boiling, by cold and hot.
+The sheepfold of Vasile Abloi is situated on the top of Rarau Mountain from early Spring to late Autumn, the shephards live there through the summer far from their village engrossed in this rhythm created by night and day; by milking, boiling and cheese making.

 In an old ,small, shed looking shelter they sleep, eat and produce cheese.
 There through the cracks the light penetrates and and it smells of sheep, smoke and boiled milk in the background you can hear a faint radio on batteries that keeps the shepherds in contact with the reality of life down below.

 The days start early, long before sunrise the sheep flock needs to be milked and send to graze.
 The milking is done by all of them, their hands work hard and quick, they are only 5 and they have 300 sheep and 28 cows to milk.

-After the milk is gathered one takes the animals futher away, helped by the dogs he leads the flok to richer grounds where the animilas cand feed.
+After the milk is gathered one takes the animals further away, helped by the dogs he leads the flok to richer grounds where they can feed.

 Back in the settlement the milk is boiled, the curd is made, the cheese is done, everyone works from dawn till dusk.

 It’s not a easy life here but they say its worth it though, earning enough in five months for the entire year.
 Some of them say that this life is addictive, it gives you peace, keeps you free and healthy.